-Who do you take with that last or second-to-last draft pick?
-Do you simply wait to grab your kicker?
+Who do you draft in those last few rounds - Rounds 13-16?
+Do you simply wait and watch how your draft unfolds and have a wish list for the last several picks?
 I suggest thinking about your draft as a short-term effort for long-term results.
 We all get wrapped up in the hype of draft day shuffles, picking order, etc. This year, spend the time doing your homework and prepare for each round of your draft and consider all potential outcomes.
-What if you do not get your anticipated running back pick and then you fail to get the QB you were eyeing and waiting for?
-Just adjust your strategy, trust your instincts and research and keep moving your draft through the order.
-When you get into late rounds they can be just as important, if not more important than early rounds.
-Think about which players have recently changed teams, lost face with fantasy owners or just seem to stick with you season after season.
-I think your last round or two should be spent on taking some calculated risks.
-Here are some Longshots to draft in late rounds.
+What if you do not get your anticipated running back pick or have an opportunity to grab a key wide out earlier than you would have hoped or he would be gone?
+Learning to adjust your strategy, trusting your instincts and research will lead to draft day success.
+When you get into the later rounds they can be just as important, if not more important than the early round picks.
+Think about which players have recently changed teams, fallen from graces with fantasy owners or just seem to stick with you season after season.
+I think your last four rounds should be spent on taking some calculated risks.
+Here are some Longshots to draft in those rounds.

 The following players are respectively picked based upon their Average Draft Position (ADP) and appear to be falling to rounds 13-16 of most 12 team leagues (ADP greater than 144 using High Stakes ADP).
 If a player appears with an ADP inside the top 13 rounds the caveat would be that he has the potential of falling to the last four rounds in non-traditional 10 team formats or maybe in leagues where multiple QBs are utilized and running backs/wide outs might fall in draft position.
 Such will be noted with the player analysis.